 Our experiences and environments (physical, social, and emotional) in childhood are critical to health and well-being throughout our lives.
 The Robert Wood Johnson Foundation (RWJF) acknowledges that many children lack access to necessities for a healthy life, such as nutritious foods.
-As part of their commitment to building a national Culture of Health, RWJF supports programs that address these disparities and help all children grow up at a healthy weight.
+As part of their commitment to building a national Culture of Health, RWJF supports programs that address these disparities and help achieve healthy environments for all children and their families.

 Preventing Childhood Obesity

 Childhood obesity is one of the most urgent health challenges of our time.
 Children with obesity are less likely to have healthy lives because they are at higher risk for a host of serious chronic diseases, including heart disease, stroke, asthma, and certain types of cancer.
 Over the past decade, children with obesity have been increasingly diagnosed with health problems previously considered to be “adult” illnesses, such as Type 2 diabetes and high blood pressure.
 In addition, childhood obesity remains a source of significant, persistent disparities, especially among African Americans, Native Americans and Latinos.

 For over ten years, HER and RWJF have been committed to reversing the childhood obesity epidemic and helping all children in the United States ― no matter who they are or where they live ― grow up at a healthy weight.